shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

 ## Step 2: Generate a New Wallet
     Create a new Bitcoin wallet using the wallet app by clicking on add Wallet.
-    The wallet will generate a unique Bitcoin Seed, which you can use to backup and recover the wallet.
+    The wallet will generate a unique Bitcoin Seed, which you can use to backup the wallet and recover it in future.

     You are now ready to receive Bitcoin.